aptabase/aptabase-js/packages/browser/README.md

 init('<YOUR_APP_KEY>'); // 👈 this is where you enter your App Key
 ```

-The init function also supports an optional second parameter, which is an object with the `isDebug` property.
-Your data is seggregated between development and production environments, so it's important to set this value correctly.
-By default the SDK will use the `NODE_ENV` environment variable to determine if it's in development or production mode, which is only available in bundlers like Webpack, Rollup, etc. If you're not using a bundler, you can pass in the `isDebug` property manually.
+The `init` function also supports an optional second parameter, which is an object with the `isDebug`property.
+Your data is segregated between development and production environments, so it's important to set this value correctly.
+By default the SDK will check if the extension was installed from an Extension Store, and if it wasn't it'll assume it's in development mode.
+If you want to override this behavior, you can set the`isDebug` property.

 Afterwards you can start tracking events with `trackEvent` from anywhere in your extension: